-School hours are 8:20a.m.-3:21 p.m.
+The procedures for arrival and dismissal must be adhered to for the safety of all students.
+School hours are 8:20a.m.-3:21p.m.
 Students are not allowed on campus before 7:50 a.m.
 Students who arrive on campus after 8:20 a.m. are considered tardy and must be checked into the school office by an adult.
 Students that are tardy will receive an office note to be admitted to class.
 Excessive tardies may result in students being assigned detention to complete missed work and/or being referred for truancy.

 Any student leaving school before 3:21 must be checked out in the office.
 Only the persons listed on the student's information sheet will be allowed to check the student out.
-Please be prepared to show your id.

-Students are not allowed to check out after 3:10 as they are enroute to buses and car pick-up.
+This does count as a check out so turn in excuses if students are leaving for a doctor or dentist appointment.
+Please be prepared to show your ID.
+Students are not allowed to check out after 3:10 as they are enroute to buses and car pick up.